TACL: Threshold-Adaptive Curriculum Learning Strategy for Enhancing Medical Text Understanding: Introduction

+As shown in Figure~\ref{fig:intro}(a), EMRs exhibit multi-dimensional complexity, including \textbf{narrative structure}, \textbf{clinical variability}, and \textbf{patient demographics}.
+Traditional NLP models follow a \textbf{“one-size-fits-all”} approach, often failing on rare and complex cases~\cite{edin2023automated,gomes2024accurate,lu2023towards,ren2022hicu,vu2021label,zhao2024automated}.
+This motivates a key question: \textbf{can models systematically learn from easier to harder cases, akin to human learning?}

+Curriculum learning~\cite{bengio2009curriculum}, a training paradigm that progresses from simpler to more complex samples, has shown promise in healthcare applications like medical image segmentation~\cite{wang2023grenet,wang2023curriculum} and ICD coding~\cite{ren2022hicu}.
+However, key challenges remain: 1) \textbf{How to effectively assess the difficulty of medical texts?} and 2) \textbf{How to develop adaptive strategies to generalize across diverse tasks and datasets?} Simple metrics like sequence length or code frequency may fail to capture semantic nuances, as illustrated in Figure~\ref{fig:intro}(b), necessitating more robust methods.

-To address the two issues, we introduce TACL (\textbf{T}hreshold-\textbf{A}daptive \textbf{C}urriculum \textbf{L}earning) for medical text understanding, which addresses the challenges of quantifying text complexity and improving generalization across diverse medical datasets.
-To implement the curriculum strategy, we design a novel difficulty assessment method based on a domain-specific pre-trained language model, which effectively quantifies the complexity of clinical narratives by considering semantic, syntactic, and contextual features.
-Furthermore, we develop an adaptive training strategy that dynamically updates the curriculum to enhance the model's ability to generalize across heterogeneous medical datasets.
+To address these challenges, we propose TACL (\textbf{T}hreshold-\textbf{A}daptive \textbf{C}urriculum \textbf{L}earning), a framework designed to enhance medical text understanding.
+TACL introduces a novel difficulty assessment method leveraging a domain-specific pre-trained language model to quantify text complexity based on semantic, syntactic, and contextual features.
+Furthermore, it dynamically adjusts the curriculum to optimize learning across tasks and datasets.